clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/basic-usage.md

 - `:lock` — collect stack traces of threads that contend on acquiring locks.
 - `:wall` — like `:cpu`, but include stack traces of `BLOCKED` and `WAITING` threads.
-- `:itimer` — fallback event type for CPU profiling that doesn't use *perf* and thus only sees Java stack frames without the native ones.
+- `:ctimer` — fallback event type for CPU profiling that doesn't use *perf* and thus only sees Java stack frames without the native ones.
 You can try profiling this event type if you have problems generating a `:cpu` profile.
+  This event type is only available on Linux.
+- `:itimer` — another fallback even for CPU profiling, even less precise than `:ctimer`, but has better compatibility.

 On a Linux machine, you will see more supported events powered by Performance Monitoring Counters, such as cache misses, branch misses, page faults, context